mt-class/penn/hw0.md

 In this course, the coding portion of each assignment will be graded automatically in real-time, with results being made available on the website leaderboard upon submission.
-You may submit as many times as you like before the deadline, and only your final result will be used when assigning an overall grade for the assignment.
+You may submit as many times as you like before the deadline, but only your final result will be used when assigning an overall grade for the assignment.

 ## Homework 0